bartfennema/bartfennema.github.io/keys.md

 lives, then the key should be considered compromised no matter how complex passphrase I used to protect it.
 Passphrases on private keys are classic example of [Security Theater](http://en.wikipedia.org/wiki/Security_theater) in my opinion.
 O.o ... huh! ...
-That's why I like Joanna's opinion on security; she thinks!
+I like Joanna's opinion on security;